Struggling to maintain a positive cash flow because of unpaid invoices?

 Freelancers and small business owners have to face cash flow problems due to unpaid invoices.
 Thus, freelancers need to be aware while picking a new client and sign a contract before rendering services.
 And for that, you may use any of the best websites for getting freelance clients.

-What impact do unpaid invoices have on small businesses and freelancers?
+What impact do unpaid invoices have on freelancers?

 - Cash flow problems